-83 New Poster: Ranveer Singh Introduces Adinath Kothare As Dilip Vengsarkar
+'83 New Poster: Ranveer Singh Introduces Adinath Kothare As Dilip Vengsarkar

 THE COLONEL !!!
 The finest exponent of the drive and the finest gentleman cricketer 🏏🏆 Presenting @adinathkothare as DILIP VENGSARKAR @83thefilm #ThisIs83 @kabirkhankk @deepikapadukone @Shibasishsarkar @madmantena #SajidNadiadwala @vishinduri @RelianceEnt @FuhSePhantom pic.twitter.com/N3ksJN3cZs— Ranveer Singh (@RanveerOfficial) January 21, 2020

-83 makers last shared the first look poster of Tahir Raj Bhasin as Sunil Gavaskar, Jiiva as K. Srikkanth, Saqib Saleem as Mohinder Amarnath, Jatin Sarna as Yashpal Sharma, Chirag Patil as Sandeep Patil, Dinker Sharma as Kirti Azad and Nishant Dahiya as Roger Binny, Harrdy Sandhu as Madan Lal, Sahil Khattar as Syed Kirmani and Ammy Virk as Balwinder Singh Sandhu.
+The makers of '83 last shared the first look poster of Tahir Raj Bhasin as Sunil Gavaskar, Jiiva as K Srikkanth, Saqib Saleem as Mohinder Amarnath, Jatin Sarna as Yashpal Sharma, Chirag Patil as Sandeep Patil, Dinker Sharma as Kirti Azad and Nishant Dahiya as Roger Binny, Harrdy Sandhu as Madan Lal, Sahil Khattar as Syed Kirmani and Ammy Virk as Balwinder Singh Sandhu.

 Ranveer Singh's first look that released by in 2019 had created the much buzz for the film, followed by the big reveal that Deepika Padukone will be playing his on-screen wife, as Romi Dev.
 The film follows Kapil Dev as he brings home the first World Cup in 1983.

-Directed by Kabir Khan, 83 is being co-produced by Madhu Mantena, Sajid Nadiadwala and Reliance Entertainment.
-The film is all slated to hit the screens on 10th April 2020.
+Directed by Kabir Khan, '83 is being co-produced by Deepika Padukone, Madhu Mantena, Sajid Nadiadwala, Reliance Entertainment, Vishnu Vardhan Induri and Kabir Khan.
+The film is slated to release on 10 April 2020.

 ALSO READ: Saif Ali Khan Gets Trolled For Claiming There Was No Concept of India Till The British